samuel-deng/math4ml_su24/homework.md

 The same collaborator policy applies to the programming parts.
 If you are working in a group:

-- Only one group member should submit the notebook, and that group member must specify who the other group members are upon submission in Gradescope.
-There will be an option to do so in Gradescope.
-- Under *Collaborator(s)* in the first text cell of the notebook, include the names and UNIs of your group members.
+Under *Collaborator(s)* in the first text cell of the notebook, include the names and UNIs of your group members.

 These programming assignments have all been tested using [Google Colab](https://colab.research.google.com/), our online platform of choice for working with these Python notebooks.
 Because of that, it is recommended that you also use Colab